 To understand our collective efforts and so we know how effective the Tiakina Whangarei project is we need to measure the impact our mahi is having.
 This means getting your help to count your

 Rats Rats are our public enemy number 1!
 In New Zealand we have three species (kiore, Norway rat and ship rat), but only Norway rats and ship rats are present in Whangarei.
 Rats are significant

-For one rodent set-up you will need: A rat trap A mouse trap (if you are wanting to target this species too) A trap box Bait (see below) Setting your rat trap Place your trap box
+For one backyard trap set-up you will need: A rat trap A mouse trap (if you are wanting to target this species too) A trap box Bait (see below) Setting your rat trap Place your trap

 Don’t think that predator trapping should just be done in bush blocks or reserves.
-Pest mammals know no boundaries and are quite happy to travel across urban areas and settle in your compost bin,
+Pest mammals know no boundaries and are happy to travel across urban areas to settle in your compost bin, under your

 For a small cost of $10, a rat trap that is housed in a sturdy wooden box can be purchased for your backyard*.
 These will be available at selected market events that will be advertised in advance